 I finally boarded my Yeti Airlines flight with another 20 people and headed off to the Everest region.
 The total flight time was only about an hour — back and forth.

 The scenery was stunning.
 Seeing Mt.
 Everest and the surrounding mountains is an incredible sight.
 Each passenger was given a chance to go to the cockpit for about 30 seconds to take photos.
 It was one by one, and I had the feeling the whole time that these people were all in the way of me getting the photos I really wanted to get.
 It was a “package tour.”

-Luckily for our clients that want a private excursion, Remote Lands has something spectacular for them — a private helicopter to the Mt.
+Luckily for those who want a private excursion, a spectacular option exists — a private helicopter to the Mt.
 Everest Base Camp.
 No other tourists jostling for the best photo positions.
 And best of all, by helicopter it is possible to get much lower and much closer to the mountains.
-Clients land at the base camp and have lunch, and then fly back to Pokhara.
+Land at the base camp and have breakfast, and then fly back to Kathmandu.
 This is an easy way to see what others trek for a week to see.
 Mount Everest actually has two base camps – one on either side.
 The Nepal base camp rests at 17,598 feet.
 They are not too fancy and to ferry in supplies you will need Sherpas or yaks.
 It will take most climbers about two days to get acclimatized to the conditions here.
 It’s likely you’ll never be the same after visiting this place.